Pylinkage

 That’s all!

-to make a complete rotation.
+step method of Linkage to make a complete rotation.

 locus = my_linkage.step()

-You can also specify the number of steps with the iteration
+You can also specify the number of steps with the iteration argument, or

-argument, or subdivisions of each iteration withdt
+subdivisions of each iteration withdt.

 Let’s recap.